Delta Draconis

 Delta Draconis (δ Draconis, abbreviated Delta Dra, δ Dra), formally named Altais /æl'tei.ᵻs/, is a yellow star in the constellation of Draco.
 It has an apparent visual magnitude of 3.0, making it easily visible to the naked eye.
-Based on parallax measurements obtained during the Hipparcos mission, it is approximately 97.8 ly from the Sun.
+Based on parallax measurements obtained by the Gaia mission, it is approximately 97.8 ly from the Sun.

 Nomenclature

 δ Draconis (Latinised to Delta Draconis) is the star's Bayer designation.

 It bore the traditional names Aldib, Altais (the goat) and Nodus Secundus.
 The title Altais was derived from Arabic Al Tāis "the Goat", the association of this star, along with Pi Draconis, Rho Draconis and Epsilon Draconis (Tyl).
 According to a 1971 NASA catalog of stars, Al Tāis or Tais were the title for three stars : Delta Draconis as Altais, Pi Draconis as Tais I and Rho Draconis as Tais II (exclude Epsilon Draconis).
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalogue and standardize proper names for stars.
 The WGSN approved the name Altais for this star on 21 August 2016 and it is now so included in the List of IAU-approved Star Names.

 In Chinese, 天廚 (Tiān Chú, Tien Choo), meaning Celestial Kitchen or Heaven's Kitchen, refers to an asterism consisting of Delta Draconis, Sigma Draconis, Epsilon Draconis, Rho Draconis, 64 Draconis and Pi Draconis.
 Consequently, the Chinese name for Delta Draconis itself is 天廚一 (Tiān Chú yī, the First Star of Celestial Kitchen).